 Net cash provided by operating activities decreased from \$8.3 million for the fiscal year ended April 3, 2022 to \$7.7 million for the fiscal year ended April 2, 2023.
-The Company in the current year experienced a decrease in its net income that was \$4.3 million lower than in the prior year; the Company experienced a decrease in the deferred income tax liability that \$1.9 million higher than the increase in the prior year; the Company in the current year experienced a decrease in its accounts payable balances that was \$1.6 million higher than the increase in the prior year; the Company experienced a decrease in its accounts payable balances that was \$1.6 million higher than the increase in the prior year; the Company experienced a decrease in its accounts payable balances that was \$1.6 million higher than the current year experienced a decrease in its accounts payable balances that was \$1.6 million higher than the current year; the Company experienced a decrease in its accounts payable balances in the prior year; and the Company experienced a decrease in the reserve for unrecognized tax liabilities that was \$525,000 higher than the decrease in the prior year.
+The Company in the current year experienced a decrease in its net income that was \$4.3 million lower than in the prior year; the Company experienced a decrease in the deferred income tax liability that \$1.9 million higher than the increase in the prior year; the Company in the current year experienced a decrease in its accounts payable balances that was \$1.6 million higher than the increase in the prior year; the Company experienced a decrease in its accounts liabilities balances that was \$1.2 million higher than the increase in the prior year; and the Company experienced a decrease in the reserve for unrecognized tax liabilities that was \$525,000 higher than the decrease in the prior year.
 As offsets to these increases in cash provided by operating activities, the Company in the current year experienced a decrease in its accounts receivable balances that was \$7.4 million higher than the increase in the prior year and the Company recognized a gain on extinguishment of debt of \$1,985,000 that was associated with the forgiveness of the PPP Loan in the prior year that did not occur in the current year.